 Baking the cheesecake in a water bath gives it a wonderfully smooth and silky texture.

-IF YOU LIKE THIS CHEESECAKE, HERE ARE SOME MORE RECIPES YOU WILL LIKE:
+SOME MORE RECIPES YOU WILL LIKE:

 Pumpkin Cheesecake Pie – a combination of a classic pumpkin pie with silky creaminess of a cheesecake.
 This easy dessert is perfect to serve at holiday dinners or just because you feel like having a pumpkin treat.